 Fortunately, the planksip platform allows academics to take back their creativity.
 It permits them to explore external inspiration.
 At the same time, they can craft academic content that gets reviewed and examined by peers.

-You can submit this content into regular contests for $500 prizes.
-YOu can also publish as often as you'd like.
+You can submit this content into regular contests for $500 - $8,000 prizes.
+You can also publish as often as you'd like.
 Learning to embrace the mystical sparks of inspiration, tempered with the Logos and fueled by authors of the past, has never been easier.

 Now, what's that worth to you as an academic, writer, and artist?
 As Gilbert assures her readers, "Inspiration is always trying to work with you.
 Trust it, and it will trust you.
 The work wants to get made and it wants to be made through you."

 At this point, you're likely wondering, "What is planksip, and how can it further my academic journalism career?"
 Started in 2016, the program is a boutique digital book publishing agency and media outlet.